-Some manned fixed or stationary (offshore oil and gas) platforms may includesignificant wave height and some measure of wave period in their weather report (using the same parts of the FM 13 SHIP code as the moored buoys), using output from a nearby wave buoy or from an on-board wave radar.
+Some manned fixed or stationary (offshore oil and gas) platforms may include measurements of wave parameters: significant wave height and some measure of wave period in their weather report, using output from a nearby wave buoy or from an on-board wave radar.

 Platforms and towers make convenient structures for mounting meteorological sensors.
 Installation and maintenance can be less complicated and more economical than for a moored buoy making data frequency and reliability better.
 Data quality is unaffected by ship or buoy motion and is less susceptible to errors from sensors damaged by wave action.
+Wave data however could be susceptible to the location of the fixed gauge location, such as a leg of a platform.
+Interaction of the physical structure and the incoming waves would generate interference or reflection patterns in the up and down-wave conditions.

 However, temperature and humidity sensors need very careful positioning as often there are heat and exhaust sources that will modify the local environment making values unrepresentative of environmental conditions.
 Wind measurements might be taken at heights in excess of 100 m above mean sea level and require correction to the equivalent 10 m surface wind (note that ideally it would be best to also have the actual observation and its height).
 In the case of towers close inshore, tide height can significantly alter the effective height of the wind sensor.

-In conclusion, therefore, fixed towers and offshore platforms can provide a cost-effective source of data-releasing moored buoys to be used in more remote areas where there are no alternatives.
+In conclusion, therefore, fixed towers and offshore platforms can provide a cost-effective source of supplementary data, removing the need to deploy moored buoys in those regions.

 4.6 Drifting buoys

-Drifting buoys have been used for many years in oceanography, principally for the measurement of sea-surface currents.
+Drifting buoysDroguedDroguedDroguedDroguedDroguedDroguedDrogued drifting buoys (Niiler 2001, Maximenko et al 2013, Centurioni 2018) have been used for many years in oceanography, principally for the measurement of sea-surface currents.
 However, the development of reliable satellite tracking and data relay systems (WMO/IOC, 1995) has led to a dramatic increase in the numbers of ocean drifting buoys deployed, and significant development has taken place in the sensor capabilities of drifters for meteorological and oceanographic purposes.

-A description of drifting buoy systems and operations is given in UNESCO (1988).
+Nearly all of the Lagrangian surface drifting buoys (drifter, hereafter) operating within the Global Surface Drifter Array report sea-surface temperature, geo-location and time of the observations.
+Since the drifters are drogued to a depth of 15 m, the geo-location data and times are used to compute 15 m depth currents when the drogue is present.

+The presence of the drogue is often determined with a strain-gauge sensor.
+However, methods to recover near-surface ocean currents when the drogue is lost also exist.
+At the time of writing, over half of the drifters in the global array also measure sea-level atmospheric pressure, and a few drifters, deployed in support of special process studies and/or ocean-tropical cyclones interaction studies, measure sea surface salinity, horizontal sea-level wind velocity and subsurface temperature, typically to a depth of 150 m.
+A subset of experimental undrogued drifters is also being deployed, and they are designed to measure the directional spectra of surface gravity waves..A description of drifting buoy systems and operations is given in UNESCO (1988).
 More recently, the WMO/IOC Data Buoy Cooperation Panel (DBCP) published the Global Drifter Programme Barometer Drifter Design Reference (WMO/IOC, 2009a).
 See also the annual reports and workshop proceedings of the DBCP, such as WMO/IOC (2004a, 2004b).

 The evolution of drifting buoy technology has been driven by the needs of oceanographic research, on the one hand, and operational meteorology, on the other.
 Thus, three main distinct types of buoys can be characterized as follows: